Poetickz/logitic_classification/README.md

 # Logistic Classification Practice
-This repo is used for Multilineal Regression Practice
+This repo is used for a Logistic Classification Practice

 ## Credits
 Profesor: Dr. Andrés Hernández Gutiérrez